hadashiA/MRubyCS/README.md

 This is a sample of executing bytecode.
-See the [How to compile .mrb ](#how-to-compile-mrb) section for information on how to convert Ruby source code to mruby bytecode.
+See the [Compiling Ruby source code](#compiling-ruby-source-code) section for information on how to convert Ruby source code to mruby bytecode.

 ### Handling `MRubyValue`